-- 7.1 Within 60 Business Days of the Effective Date of this Agreement, the Parties will amend the Kwadacha Band, Dease River First Nation, and Daylu Dena First Nation Forest & Range Consultation and Revenue Sharing Agreements to delete those sections applicable to consultation obligations and consultation funding as those obligations and funding are addressed in this Agreement. - 7.2 Opportunities to incorporate the Strategic Land Use Planning Agreement and the Muskwa Kechika Letter of Understanding into this Agreement may be considered during the term of this Agreement. - 7.3 Where the Parties agree, other lands, water and resource agreements negotiated between the Parties should utilise those sections within this Agreement that may be applicable to that agreement.
+- 7.1 Opportunities to incorporate the Strategic Land Use Planning Agreement and the Muskwa Kechika Letter of Understanding into this Agreement may be considered during the term of this Agreement. - 7.2 Where the Parties agree, other lands, water and resource agreements negotiated between the Parties should utilise those sections within this Agreement that may be applicable to that agreement.